alebuffoli/djungle_contest/README.md

 ## Acknowledge

 The application uses a random method to indicate the winnings.
 1. The code of this applications supposes that the requests that come per day are `prize_per_day` cubed.
+But In any case, if we want to change the number of request that come per day, we can!
+Simply edit the number returned from the function `n_requests_estimate` in `/api/utilities.py`.
+The program will autocalculate the probability for each win.
 2. Due to the fact that the application uses a random method to extract the winner, sometime the contest ends with > 95% of prizes given, leaving a 5% of prizes not given away.
 So, to solve this problem and be (almost) sure to give away all the prizes, if the requests that came to the day are greater than 90% and all the prizes are still not already given away, the code implements a boost to increase the probability to win.